-To add to the recent conversation surrounding the JKJAVMY vaccine registration system, we decided it would be helpful to look beyond just the AstraZeneca vaccine registration page by reviewing the official site for the Malaysian Special Committee on COVID-19 Vaccine Supply (JKJAV) as a whole.
+To add to recent conversations surrounding the JKJAVMY vaccine registration system, we thought it’d be helpful to take a look.
+Many have reviewed the AstraZeneca vaccine registration page, but few have looked beyond.
+Is the official site for the Malaysian Special Committee on COVID-19 Vaccine Supply (JKJAV) competent as a whole?

-Since this official Malaysian site aims to effectively and accurately disseminate information on available COVID-19 vaccines in Malaysia, it’s only necessary to ask: How helpful are its design, usability, and structure to Malaysians of all age groups, socio-economic backgrounds, and health conditions?
+The site’s main goal is to effectively disseminate information on COVID-19 vaccines in Malaysia.
+As it is right now, how helpful are its design, usability, and structure to Malaysians of all age groups, socio-economic backgrounds, and health conditions?

-To answer this question, this review shall be broken into two parts — one part that focuses on user experience (UX), and another on the more technical aspects from a user with technical background.
+To answer this question, we shall carry out this review in two parts.
+The first will focus on user experience (UX) design.
+The second will touch on the more technical aspects, from the perspective of a user with technical background.

 In the UX part, we’ll break the review into two sections — one for the good, and one for the bad.
 Each section may further break down into smaller subsections that are relevant to the discussed topic.
 In each subsection of the bad, we’ll also discuss some ways we can improve the situation.
 As for the Technical Review part, we’ll focus only on technical design.

 User Experience Review

-Before we start diving into the review, I’d like to first set our expectations and even reset our mindsets to accept that we can agree on the fact that something can be bad, despite it being our only option, where we were given no other choices.
+Before we start the review, I’d like to first set our expectations straight and even reset our mindsets to accept this: Something can be bad, despite it being one’s only option where they have no other choices.

 The public is more familiar with bad design than good design.
 It is, in effect, conditioned to prefer bad design, because that is what it lives with.
 The new becomes threatening, the old (or existing) reassuring.— Paul Rand

-With that being said, it is important to acknowledge that (1) change is a good thing, despite it being uncomfortable at first, and (2) progress is what any product designer should aim for.
-On that note, let’s dive right into the review.
+With that said, it is important to acknowledge two things.
+(1) Change is a good thing despite it being uncomfortable at first, and (2) progress is what any product designer should aim for.
+On that positive note, let’s dive right into the review.

 1. The Good